Isotope supplier Nordion to go private in $727 million deal

 Nordion’s shares have risen as much as 23 percent in the last three months to Friday’s close of $10.41 on the New York Stock Exchange.

-Reporting By Sneha Banerjee in Bangalore, Rod Nickel in Winnipeg and Randall Palmer in Ottawa; Editing by Don Sebastian and Maju Samuel
+Reporting by Sneha Banerjee in Bangalore, Rod Nickel in Winnipeg and Randall Palmer in Ottawa and Jeffrey Hodgson in Toronto; Editing by Don Sebastian, Maju Samuel and Lisa Shumaker